kristenmaskery/School_District_Analysis/README.md

 ### School District Analysis without Thomas High School Grade 9 Scores
+Upon removing Thomas High School’s grade nine reading and math results from the analysis we observe a slight difference:
+Average math score: 78.9% (0.1% decrease)
+Average reading score: 81.9%
+% Passing math: 74.8% (0.2% decrease)
+% Passing reading: 85.7% (0.3% decrease)
+% Overall Passing: 64.9 (0.1% decrease)
-We can make the general assumption that the overall results have increased sigficatly due to the exclusion of the grade nine math and reading grades however, in order to provide insight into the school’s performance without these grades and its effects towards the general statistics it is important to look at a school summary, of which offers more specific insight.
+We can make the general assumption that the overall results have not increased sigficatly due to the exclusion of the grade nine math and reading grades however, in order to provide insight into the school’s performance without these grades and its effects towards the general statistics it is important to look at a school summary, of which offers more specific insight.

 ### School Summary Analysis with Thomas High School Grade 9 Scores